Chalmette High School: Demographics

 By 2019, the numbers of minorities had increased as a result of post-Hurricane Katrina population shifts.
 Audra Burch of The New York Times wrote, "The rebuilding brought more diversity, and today, of the 1,972 students at Chalmette High, about 52 percent are students of color.
 Minorities continued to represent 52.7% of the student population in the 2021-2022 school Year.

 Athletics

 Chalmette High athletics competes in Class 5A of the LHSAA.

 Athletics history

 The school has never won a state championship in school history.
-The Owls have bounced between districts in their history, with their longest stay in one district being from 1970–1989, in the famed New Orleans Catholic League Chalmette left the Catholic League in 1989, then returned from 2007-11.
+The Owls have bounced between districts in their history, with their longest stay in one district being from 1970 to 1989, in the famed New Orleans Catholic League Chalmette left the Catholic League in 1989, then returned from 2007 to 2011.

 Due to the closure of St. Bernard and Andrew Jackson High Schools and the re-locations of Archbishop Hannan and Holy Cross, Chalmette became the only High School in St. Bernard Parish, thus moving the school to class 5A, the highest classification of the LHSAA, for the first time in 2007.

 In 2013, the Owls joined district 8-5A consisting of mostly Jefferson Parish Public Schools.

+For the 2024–25 and 2025-26 school years, Chalmette will compete in a district with four schools from St. Tammany Parish: Fontainebleau (Mandeville), Northshore (Slidell), Salmen (Slidell) and Slidell High.